Accenture/waterfall-config/README.md

 ## Waterfall and Merge
-*wconf* defines a hierarchy between the different configuration property sources it supports, so that properties found in a source with a higher precedence will overwrite properties found in lower sources.
+*wconf* defines a hierarchy between the different configuration property sources it supports, so that properties found in a source with a higher precedence will overwrite properties found in sources with lower precedence.

 The precedence is established as follows, from lowest to highest:
 + a file `config/common.conf` packaged in the jar